Skip to main content

 Configure the design system by chatting with Lovable

-You can set up your design system in two main ways.Option A: Auto-fetch an existing React libraryIf your design system is implemented as React components, share the repository or documentation URL in the chat.
+You can set up your design system in two main ways.Option A: Bring an existing libraryTell Lovable in chat how your design system is distributed:

-Once imported, Lovable extracts a schema from your component source on publish — variants, props, and examples are captured automatically.
-For additional usage context the schema can’t infer (design philosophy, narrative usage rules, installation quirks), edit system.md via the Knowledge tab in project settings or by chatting with Lovable directly.
+Once imported, Lovable extracts a schema from your component source on release: variants, props, and examples are captured automatically.
+For usage context the schema can’t infer (design philosophy, narrative usage rules, installation quirks), edit system.md via the Knowledge tab in project settings or by chatting with Lovable directly.

 Option B: Build your design system with structured instructionsIf your documentation is scattered or incomplete, guide Lovable explicitly to build your design system.
 This approach lets you: